element-hq/element-web/code_style.md

     }
     ```

-13. Explicitly cast to a boolean.
+14. Explicitly cast to a boolean, rather than relying on implicit truthiness of non-boolean values:

     ```typescript
-    !!stringVar || Boolean(stringVar);
+    const isRealUser = !!userId && ...;
+    // ... or ...
+    const isRealUser = Boolean(userId) && ...;

+    // but *not*:
+    const isRealUser = userId && ...;   // invalid implicit cast
     ```

-14. Use `switch` statements when checking against more than a few enum-like values.
+15. Use `switch` statements when checking against more than a few enum-like values.
-15. Use `const` for constants, `let` for mutability.
+16. Use `const` for constants, `let` for mutability.
-16. Describe types exhaustively (ensure noImplictAny would pass).
+17. Describe types exhaustively (ensure noImplictAny would pass).
     1. Notable exceptions are arrow functions used as parameters, when a void return type is
        obvious, and when declaring and assigning a variable in the same line.
-17. Declare member visibility (public/private/protected).
+18. Declare member visibility (public/private/protected).
-18. Private members are private and not prefixed unless required for naming conflicts.
+19. Private members are private and not prefixed unless required for naming conflicts.
     1. Convention is to use an underscore or the word "internal" to denote conflicted member names.
     2. "Conflicted" typically refers to a getter which wants the same name as the underlying variable.
-19. Prefer readonly members over getters backed by a variable, unless an internal setter is required.
+20. Prefer readonly members over getters backed by a variable, unless an internal setter is required.
-20. Prefer Interfaces for object definitions, and types for parameter-value-only declarations.
+21. Prefer Interfaces for object definitions, and types for parameter-value-only declarations.

     1. Note that an explicit type is optional if not expected to be used outside of the function call,
        unlike in this example: